-During 2021, no new PPAs were signed with end customers, because the contracting levels reached in 2020 comply with LAP's commercial policy.
-However, in view of the unforeseen rise in spot energy prices, it was decided to improve the current contractual conditions and direct efforts in the search for new hedging PPAs with other generators that would support the energy withdrawals in the periods of low energy production of ILAP's SPVs.
-As a result, the contracting of 10 GWh/year was achieved by 2022 and 30 GWh/year by 2023.
+During 2022, no new PPAs were signed with end customers, because the contracting levels reached in 2020 comply with LAP's commercial policy.
+However, in order to get stable incomes San Juan signed a surpluses PPA with an energy trader (EMOAC), which makes energy sales when there are production higher than P90 month level and the generation is higher than the San Juan's clients withdrawals.
 Going forward, trade policy would remain in line, avoiding making additional supply commitments to customers in the medium term, and as long as the trend of extremely dry years continues.